TI-99/4A: Speech synthesizer

-In the late 1970s and early 1980s, TI was a pioneer in speech synthesis because of its Texas Instruments LPC Speech Chips which were used in its Speak & Spell toys.
+In the late 1970s and early 1980s, TI was a pioneer in speech synthesis because of its LPC Speech Chips which were used in its Speak & Spell toys.
 A plug-in speech synthesizer module was available for the TI-99/4 and 4A.
 Speech synthesizers were offered free with the purchase of a number of cartridges and were used by video games such as Alpiner and Parsec.
 Alpiner's speech includes male and female voices and can be sarcastic when the player makes a bad move.

 The synthesizer uses a variant of linear predictive coding and has a small in-built vocabulary.
 The original intent was to release small cartridges that plugged directly into the synthesizer unit to increase the device's vocabulary.
 However, the success of software text-to-speech in the Terminal Emulator II cartridge cancelled that plan.

 History

-In 1977, groups within Texas Instruments were designing a video game console, a home computer to compete against the TRS-80 and Apple II, and a high-end business personal computer with a hard drive.
+In the late 1970s, TI was a successful manufacturer of large computers and the largest semiconductor manufacturer in the world.
+In 1977, groups within TI were designing a video game console, a home computer to compete against the TRS-80 and Apple II, and a high-end business personal computer with a hard drive.
 The first two groups were both working at TI's consumer products division in Lubbock, Texas, and continually competed.
 According to Wally Rhines, the 99/4's "ultracheap keyboard" (with calculator-style keys), RF modulator, and ROM cartridges came from the console design.
-Eventually, the two teams were merged and directed towards the home computer market.
-Meanwhile, the third team was merged into TI's Data Systems Division, which had a line of minicomputer products and various computer terminals; they viewed the all-in-one machine as a threat and the project was eventually killed.
+The Lubbock teams were merged and directed towards the home computer market.

 Others within the company persuaded the Lubbock group to use TI's TMS9900 CPU.
 This was in keeping with TI's "one company, one computer architecture" concept, where a single processor model would scale from consoles to its high-end minicomputers.
-The TMS9900 is a single-chip implementation of TI's 16-bit TI-990 mini design, and is the CPU in low-end models of that platform.
-Feature-limited single-chip versions of popular minicomputer designs from the 1960s were popular in the mid-1970s and newly designed 16-bit and 32-bit CPUs like the Intel 8088 and Motorola 68000, respectively, quickly rendered these earlier designs obsolete.
+The TMS9900 is a single-chip implementation of TI's 16-bit TI-990 minicomputer, and is the CPU in low-end models of that platform.
+Feature-limited single-chip versions of popular minicomputer designs from the 1960s were popular in the mid-1970s and newly designed 16-bit and 32-bit CPUs like the Intel 8086 and Motorola 68000, respectively, quickly rendered these earlier designs obsolete.
 Many of the TMS9900's quirky features, like processor registers in main memory, came from its minicomputer roots where such concepts were more common.

-Meanwhile, another home computer product was emerging from TI's European headquarters, where a third party consulting firm was contracted to produce a prototype codenamed "Mojo".
+The team working on the high-end personal computer was merged into TI's Data Systems Division, which had the TI 990 and various computer terminals; the division ended the personal computer because it was a threat to the minicomputer.
+TI's European headquarters worked on another home computer, where a third party consulting firm was contracted to produce a prototype codenamed "Mojo".
 This was based on TI's version of the 8-bit Intel 8080 supported by an all-TI chip set.
 After a series of discussions, Mojo was abandoned and the Consumer Products concept moved forward.